yshuyan/spec-kit/templates/commands/specify-unit.md

 2. Load `.specify/templates/unit-test-template.md` to understand required sections.

-3. Write the unit test specification to TEST_SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the test description (arguments) while preserving section order and headings.
+3. **Write the unit test specification in Chinese (中文)** to TEST_SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the test description (arguments) while preserving section order and headings.
+All content should be in Chinese.

 4. Report completion with branch name, test spec file path, and readiness for test implementation.